1342 West Adams Boulevard

 William Threlkeld Bishop arrived in Los Angeles from Cincinnati during the Boom of the '80s to begin manufacturing crackers, candy, and jams in 1887.
 He did well enough in his adopted city, both commercially and socially—he and his wife would be mentioned hundreds of times in local society columns over the years—that a statement house was called for once the national recession following the Panic of 1893 had eased.
 Having acquired a prime site in the sought-after Rowley tract in the fall of 1897, Bishop hired the esteemed partnership of Sumner Hunt and Theodore Eisen to design the house that still stands today, if barely, at the southeast corner of Adams Boulevard and Menlo Avenue.
 Mr. and Mrs. Bishop were in residence by the late summer of 1898; on August 5, Harriett Bishop had the misfortune of witnessing the electrocution of an Edison lineman making the final power connection to the new house.

-According to reports, the Bishop house has had its interior gutted in preparation for conversion to multi-unit housing; while it remains standing as of August 2016, a large hole in its roof where its west chimney once was has been visible for over two years.
-Sadly, the effects of continuing legal wrangling over the property is resulting in demolition by neglect.
-With the continuing rediscovery of the Adams District, however, the house may yet be saved.
+In recent years, the Bishop house had its interior gutted in preparation for conversion to multi-unit housing; while it remained standing as of August 2016, a large hole in its roof where its west chimney once was had been visible for over two years.
+Continuing legal wrangling over the property gave rise to fears that the house would become a victim of demolition by neglect.
+The continuing rediscovery of the Adams District and its architectural heritage, however, has helped save what might only recently been considered a hopeless basket case; as of early 2018, 1342 West Adams had been saved with a renovation by L+V Architects of Los Angeles.